 "If you absolutely have to ski off-piste, make sure you have all of the necessary safety equipment including a transceiver, shovel and probe.
 Never under any circumstances should you go off-piste alone and always make sure to tell others where you intend to go and when you will be back."

-Last, but certainly not least, make sure that your ski travel insurance is valid and up to date.
+Last, but certainly not least, make sure that your ski travel insurance is valid and up to date as there are many risks associated when travelling without the correct insurance.
 While insurance can’t prevent you from having an injury, it can prevent you from being landed with a nasty hospital bill.
 You can add ski insurance to all of our great value travel insurance packages.
-Even better, if you purchase a multi-trip insurance policy from AIG, you get up to 17 days of ski cover absolutely free.
+Even better, if you purchase a multi-trip insurance policy from AIG, you get up to 17 days of winter sports cover absolutely free.
 To see our latest deals on ski insurance or to get a quote, visit our ski and winter sports travel insurance page now.